openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 Learn how OpenFaaS can be used to deploy event-driven applications at the edge.

-## What is faasd?
+## OpenFaaS at the edge
-faasd is the lightweight option to run OpenFaaS.
+[faasd](https://github.com/openfaas/faasd) is the lightweight option to run OpenFaaS.
 It does not require Kubernetes but uses containerd and runc instead.
-Beacause of this you can run faasd almost anywhere.
+Because of this you can run faasd almost anywhere.

 faasd comes with all the core components from the OpenFaaS stack.
 It has a REST management api and ui dashboard.
-It comes with a queue system built around NATS for asynchronous invocations and has built in Prometheus monitoring.
+It comes with a queue system built around NATS for asynchronous invocations and has built-in Prometheus monitoring.

 While this is already a strong set of features, if you are using faasd in production you might want to extend its feature set with some of the OpenFaaS Pro components.
 These features include:
 - An extended UI dashboard